lns/memoire/docs/API.md

     """ Get a batch from the distributed replay memory

     This call can be used to prepare a batch of samples for the neural network learner.
-    We define a transition as the pair of a previous states (s,a,r,p,v) and the next state (s,a,r,p,v).
+    We define a transition as the pair of a previous states (s,a,r,p,v,q,i) and the next state (s,a,r,p,v,q,i).
     The `get_batch()` call will return a batch of transitions, as well as their prioritized weight of sampling.
     Please see our vignette for the details of prioritized sampling.